Chase Ultimate Rewards Program: Your Complete Guide

 Based on The Balance’s calculations, here’s the average value of Chase Ultimate Rewards points for each redemption option:

-- Transfer points to travel partners: About 2 cents per point with eligible cards, depending on the airline or hotel partner
+- Transfer points to travel partners: An average of 1.68 cents per point—but up to 2.37 cents each—with eligible cards, depending on the airline or hotel partner

 - Chase travel portal: 1-1.5 cents per point, depending on the card (more about this in the Book Travel Through the Ultimate Rewards Portal section below)